Marines: Lebanon

 Lebanon maintains an elite but very small in number "Navy Commando" regiment.
 Trained internationally and armed with mostly American and French made equipment and weaponry.

 Maldives

 The Maldives National Defence Force maintains a frontline ground combat force known as the MNDF Marine Corps.
 It is divided into Marine Deployment Units (MDUs) which acts as the force projection element MNDF.
-The MNDF Marine Corps, as a naval unit, works closely with the Coast Guard of the country.
+The MNDF Marine Corps, as a naval unit, works closely with the coast guard of the country.

 Mexico

 The Mexican Naval Infantry (Spanish: Infantería de Marina) of the Mexican Navy is responsible for port security, protection of the ten-kilometer coastal fringe, and patrolling major waterways.
-The marines have light arms, heavy weapons and armored amphibious vehicles.
+Tracing their origins in 1821, the marines have light arms, heavy weapons and armored amphibious vehicles.
 The Navy ceded most of its riverine responsibilities to the Army, reducing the size of the marine force, and deploying them back aboard ships where they play a vital role in drug interdiction and boarding of suspect vessels in territorial waters.